What does a beautician do?

 Study pathways for beauticians

 Becoming a beautician requires a minimum of a certificate III level qualification in beauty therapy.
 Most beauticians choose to complete a longer course of study, generally a certificate IV or diploma.

-For those wishing to make a start in beauty therapy, a certificate can be a valuable way to learn the foundations of beauty therapy is and an basic understanding of how the industry works.
+A certificate can be a valuable way to learn the foundations of beauty therapy and understand the basics of the industry.

 Beauticians wishing to build on their existing skill set can complete a range of certificate level qualifications that would give them additional understanding of particular types of treatments.

-Senior beauticians who are interested in taking on management responsibilities or owning their own salon would benefit from studying the business side of salon management.
+Senior beauticians keen to take on management responsibilities or owning their own salon would benefit from studying the business side of salon management.

 It is not essential to be industry-certified to work as a beautician in Australia, but joining professional bodies can open up more employment opportunities for you.

 Be sure to put your training to good use.
 Emphasise your personal strengths and achievements in your resume and target your cover letter to beautician jobs.